openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

   - protected = h''
   - AEAD algorithm from cipher suite

 If verification fails, this indicates either the Initiator does not know the correct PSK, or the message was tampered with.
-Contrary, if verification succeeds, the Responder conlcudes that the Initiator knows the correct PSK, has correctly derived the transcript hash TH_3 and is actively participating in the protocol.
+Contrary, if verification succeeds, the Responder concludes that the Initiator knows the correct PSK, has correctly derived the transcript hash TH_3 and is actively participating in the protocol.

 Lastly, the Responder computes TH_4 as defined in {{key-der}}